-Did you know that most kids’ won’t speak up when something hurts?
-Children don’t normally say anything when they are having any sort of foot or leg discomfort, and when they do, it’s because the pain has intensified considerably!
+Did you know that most kids’ won’t speak up when their feet or legs hurt?
+Children don’t normally say anything when they are having any sort of foot or leg discomfort, and when they do, it’s because the pain has intensified considerably.

-Let’s take a look at the following scenarios that will help you realize where the pain is coming from exactly, and what the medical term is for that particular condition:
+Let’s take a look at the following scenarios that will help you realize what is the medical term is for that particular foot condition:

-- When a child complains of having pain in the bottom of his foot, this is probably due to your child being flat footed.
+- When a child complains of having pain in the bottom of the foot, this is probably due to your child being flat footed.

-- When a child complains of having pain in the top of his foot, this is probably due to your child having a high instep.
+- When a child complains of having pain in the top of the foot, this is probably due to your child having a high instep.

-- When a child complains of having pain in the side of his feet, this is probably due to repetitive strain on the foot.
+- When a child complains of having pain in the side of the feet, this is probably due to repetitive strain on the foot.

-- When a child complains of having pain in the back of his foot, this is probably due to your child having ankle pain.
+- When a child complains of having pain in the back of the foot, this is probably due to your child having ankle pain.

-Once you know exactly where the pain is coming from, you are ready to attack the problem!
-If your child is having foot or leg pain, the first step is to make sure your child is wearing a pair of good, supportive shoes and the correct shoe size!
+Once you know exactly where your child’s foot pain is coming from, you are ready to take action and start by making sure that your child is wearing a pair of supportive shoes in the correct shoe size.

 The type of shoe your child should be wearing must have the following features: